Buskers or Busking

 What should you do

 If you find you are being disturbed by buskers, either outside your place of work or where you live, then ask them if they would move on.
-If this does not resolve the issue then contact the Environmental Health Services at the Council on 01962 848 350.
+If this does not resolve the issue then contact the Environmental Health Services on 01962 848 350.

 |Some of the following documents are in pdf format.
 You can download and install a free PDF reader to enable you to read and print them.
 Click here to download Adobe Acrobat (PDF) Reader.|